-UNH-4U Bridges to College and Career Webinar Training Series is a 10-week virtual series is designed to prepare young adults with ID and previously eligible for the Individual Education Opportunity Act (IDEA) in pursuit of college and career with important takeaways, including self-discovery, occupational/academic direction, advocacy, confidence with technology, social connections, and furtherance of college and career plans.
+UNH-4U Bridges to College and Career Webinar Training Series is a virtual series is designed to prepare young adults with ID and previously eligible for the Individual Education Opportunity Act (IDEA) in pursuit of college and career with important takeaways, including self-discovery, occupational/academic direction, advocacy, confidence with technology, social connections, and furtherance of college and career plans.
 Each of these takeaways informs futures planning for both student and program offerings.
-Beginning in the Fall of 2020, UNH-4U will host, for the first time, UNH-4U Bridges: An Online Training Series Toward College and Career.
-UNH-4U Bridges prepares young adults for higher education, independent living, and careers through three, 10-week virtual trainings:
+UNH-4U Bridges: An Online Training Series Toward College and Career prepares young adults for higher education, independent living, and careers through three, virtual trainings:

 - Setting and Realizing Goals Using Person-Centered Planning and Assistive Technology